 The Carnegie Mellon University MBA graduate is also known as a philanthropist, having contributed to causes related to education and politics.

 Dubbed “the hedge fund king” by the Wall Street Journal, Steve Cohen has an estimated net worth of $11.4 billion.
 His company, Point72 Asset Management (formerly known as S.A.C.
 Capital Advisors) was founded in 1992 and manages approximately $15 billion.

-Cohen and his firm were involved in an insider trading investigation; while no formal charges were filed against Cohen, the company paid $1.2 billion in penalties.
+Cohen and his firm were investigated for insider trading.
+Cohen had no formal charges made against him; however, the company paid $1.2 billion in penalties.

 The twice-married billionaire owns a 35,000-square-foot home in Greenwich, Connecticut and is also a prominent art collector.